MakCoder-2004/Data-Base-Illustrative-Sheet/DataBaseSheet.md

 ### Entity
 - **Rectangle shape**
   - **Strong Entity:** Has a Primary Key, represented by a single rectangle.
-  - **Weak Entity:** Doesn't have a Primary Key, represented by a double rectangle.
+  - **Weak Entity:** It doesn't have a primary key, which is represented by a double rectangle.
   - **Associative Entity:** Models a many-to-many relationship between two other entities.
   - **Aggregation Entity:** Represents the relation between two entities treated as a single entity.